gocd/developer.go.cd/source/INTRO.md

 ### Manual setup

-GoCD requires the following software packages to build
+GoCD requires the following software packages to do a basic build without running all the functional/integration tests.

 - Git (https://git-scm.com/downloads)
 - 64-bit JDK 17+ (We recommend installing an Eclipse Temurin build from [Adoptium](https://adoptium.net))